muhammadnavas/IssueTracker/README.md

 # Issue Tracker

 This is a simple **React-based Issue Tracker** application that allows users to add issues via a form and display them in a table.
-The application uses **Tailwind CSS** for styling.
+The application uses **Tailwind CSS** for styling and connects to a **MongoDB** database via a Node.js backend.

 ---